ghernantes/Training.MLOps.MLFlow/2_MLFlow_Backend_and_Artifact_Storage_Scenarios_1_2_and_3/README.md

 │   │   │       └── mlflow.user
 │   │   └── meta.yaml
 │   └── models
-└── mlruns.db
+└── mlflow.db
 ```

-Have a look at the **'MLFlow UI server'** to see how it played out!
+Have a look at the **'MLflow UI server'** to see how it played out!

 <img src='./examples/quickstart/img/mlflow_ui_quickstart_scenario2_runs_list.png' alt='' width='1000'>